-"That there is a difference between using magic and abusing it."
-She turned to the other woman.
-"Who told you that you had to give it up?"
+"That there's a difference between using magic and abusing it."
+She turned to her.
+"Who told you you had to give it up?"

 Anya shook her head.
 "Tara said you were using too much magic.
 Not that you shouldn't be using it at all."